 Tarie bent over, placing his hands on his forehead, "W-whew!
 Is it over?"

-Razaeroth closed his eyes softly.
+Razaeroth hummed softly.
 "Indeed it is over.
 We have done it!"

 Tarie examined the light barrier with vines.
 Seeing the situation was clear, he dismissed the photons, causing the vines attached to fall to the shattered ground.
 "S-see, what did I tell you?
 No trouble at all!"
 Tarie said, chuckling in great relief.